Fretboard panels overview

 To the right of the chips is a bank of additional fretboard controls.
 The first group of three buttons relates to marking notes.

 When might you want to use marked notes and view marked notes only?
-Perhaps when you want to break down a scale into playable positions along the fretboard, as is commonly done for such as the Pentatonic scales:
+Perhaps when you want to focus on a specific chord fingering, or to break down a scale into playable positions along the fretboard, as is commonly done for such as the Pentatonic scales:

 Viewing marked notes on a fretboard -